peteroupc/peteroupc.github.io/randomfunc.md

           rngNumber = RNG()
           if wordBits > bitCount
             wordBits = bitCount
-            // Truncate number to 'wordBits' bits
+            // Shrink number to 'wordBits' bits
             // NOTE: If the programming language supports a bitwise
             // AND operator, the mod operation can be implemented
             // as "rndNumber AND ((1 << wordBits) - 1)"